 James Carlyle (18??-1880) – Carlyle was a deputy sheriff in Las Vegas, New Mexico when he was killed by on December 1, 1880.

 B.P.
 “Bat” Carr – Primarily a gambler and businessman, Carr was made city marshal of Caldwell, Kansas, and made the mistake of hiring Henry Newton Brown as a deputy.
 Brown would go on to rob a bank, kill a man and be hanged.

 T. Jeff Carr – The first sheriff of Laramie County, Wyoming Territory, in 1869.
 He made Wild Bill Hickok check his guns in Cheyenne and in 1876, arrested Jack McCall, the man who shot Hickok.
 Later served as a U.S. Deputy Marshal for Wyoming.

-William H. “Bill” Carr (18??-19??) – U.S. Deputy Marshal commissioned in the Western District court at Fort Smith, Arkansas in 1887.
-Though having a solid service record, he was accused of assisting the outlaw Christian brothers from escaping a jail in Oklahoma City and spent the rest of his life in hiding.
+William H. “Bill” Carr (18??-19??) – U.S. Deputy Marshal commissioned in the Western District Court at Fort Smith, Arkansas in 1887.
+Though having a solid service record, he was accused of assisting the outlaw Christian brothers from escaping jail in Oklahoma City and spent the rest of his life in hiding.